 October marks the last curtain call for tender plants.
 As more plants die back and more beds empty, a nice moment opens up to think about your garden’s future.
 This month, give yourself something to look forward to: Shop end-of-season seed sales, plant spring-flowering bulbs, or pamper your soil with a winter-hardy cover crop.
 October, with its colder, wetter, shorter days, shortens the to-do list and sowing opportunities, but provides a great opportunity to prioritize tasks that will benefit you and your garden into the next growing season.

-Winter hardy greens like Mache and Spinach can still be sown this month and into the winter.
+As October's chillier, shorter days set in, it's time to acknowledge what we know intuitively: there aren't many vegetables to be started at this point.
+That said, winter-hardy greens like Mache and Spinach can still be sown this month and into the winter.
 They will grow roots with each warm day, thaw in the coldest months, and in early spring, will grow foliage for next season’s first salads.
-But, the theme of this month’s sowing opportunities aren’t seeds, but bulbs.
+Your future self will thank you for these sowings, even if the wait to enjoy the harvest is long and cold.

 Plant Bulbs for Spring Blooms

-October is not only great to plan(t) ahead for your taste buds, but for visual feasts as well.
-Fall-planted flower bulbs like Alliums, Crocuses, Daffodils, Irises, Muscari, and Tulips can be sown now, and will be ready to emerge colorfully in early spring.
+October is not only a great time to plan(t) ahead for your taste buds—but for visual feasting as well.
+Fall-planted flower bulbs like Alliums, Crocuses, Daffodils, Irises, Muscari, and Tulips can be planted later this month, and will be ready to emerge colorfully in early spring.

-Aim to plant fall bulbs anytime before the ground freezes (which will be a few weeks after the first frost date).
+Aim to plant fall bulbs anytime before the ground freezes, which is typically about 4-8 weeks after the first frost date.
 For more tips on bulb planting read How to Succeed with Fall Planted Bulbs.
+(One highlight: our hori hori and v-shaped hoe make great planting tools for bulbs!)

 Protect Crops from Frost

 At this time of year, just like in spring, it can be easy to be tricked by the warm days, but nights can quickly dip into low temperatures and the weather can take an unpredictable turn.
 To keep tender crops producing for a few extra weeks, season extension tools such as cold frames, row covers, and quick wire hoops are very effective.
 Look back to our Season Extension post for more on row cover use.
-Quick wire hoops are simple wire frames that can be inserted into the ground around plants to keep row covers from direct contact with crops, thus adding better heat retention, airflow, and overall plant health.
-They can also be used in greenhouses and high tunnels, or under taller low hoops that hold plastic, adding 5 degrees to any space.
+Our hoops are simple rounded wire lengths that can be inserted into the ground around plants to keep row covers from direct contact with crops, thus adding better heat retention, airflow, and overall plant health.
+They can also be used in greenhouses and high tunnels, or under taller low hoops that hold plastic, adding 5 degrees of frost protection to any space.

 Nurture Your Soil